SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

 - **Must be tailormade for the position:** If resume has too many different things the recruiter manager says no. The resume needs to be clear about what position you are: backend, front or AI....
 - Ordered as experience, then skills, then education, because those are the priorities of hiring managers.
 - **Write the CV in English**, if you have any doubts about grammar, [Grammarly](https://www.grammarly.com/) and [ChatGPT]([https://www.grammarly.com/](https://chat.openai.com/)) are your friend;
-- **Usa un template leggibile**.
-Scegli uno dei template LaTeX che consigliamo così da facilitare la lettura al recruiter.
-Troverai il link al template su [Overleaf](https://www.overleaf.com/) nei rispettivi repository linkati qua sotto, poi clicca su "Open as Template" per iniziare a personalizzarlo. **Evita** template esotici nel tentativo di farti notare;
+- **Use a readable template**.
+Choose one of the LaTeX templates we suggest so as to make it easier for the recruiter to read.
+You will find the template link on [Overleaf](https://www.overleaf.com/) in the respective repositories linked below.
+Click on "Open as Template" to start editing. **Avoid** using exotic templates in an attempt to get noticed.
-  #### Template Consigliati
+  #### Suggested Templates
   - [Awesome CV](https://www.overleaf.com/latex/templates/awesome-cv/dfnvtnhzhhbm)
   - [Another Awesome CV](https://github.com/darwiin/yaac-another-awesome-cv)
   - [AltaCV](https://www.overleaf.com/latex/templates/altacv-template/trgqjpwnmtgv)
   - [techResume - Based on AltaCV by Alex Calabrese](https://github.com/alexcalabrese/techResume)

 - **Be concise**.
 The person who is going to read your CV has limited time, so they will spend only a few seconds on it.
 Your CV should be no longer than a single page, stick to what is really important and include projects and experiences relevant to the position you are applying for.
 Advantages of writing your CV in LaTeX include the ability to add comments, which are useful for hiding parts of the CV that are not interesting for the position you are applying for and can easily be added back in the future;
 - **For each college experience** enter a list of the most relevant courses you have taken, current GPA, and expected final grade (if not too low).
 If you have already completed your undergraduate degree, enter your final undergraduate grade and the number of credits earned.
 Add leadership experiences, achievements, and voluntarism: e.g., "_founded crypto-blockchain club_", "_organized competitive programming contests_", "_tutored young students for the algebra course_", ...
 - **For each work experience** briefly describe what you did and the impact you had, using the formula "_Accomplished X by implementing Y which led to Z_".
-Ad esempio:
+For example:
   - “Developed and deployed an ensemble model to mitigate first-party fraud by $2.7M in Q4' 19.”
   - “improved performance to 10,000 req/s with this technique”
   - “I’ve been the engineer working for 6 months on feature X for project Y, that was launched in December 2018.
 Gross revenues for our company increased by Y% within 1 year from its launch”